Pecten (bivalve)

 Pecten is a genus of large scallops or saltwater clams, marine bivalve molluscs in the family Pectinidae, the scallops.
 This is the type genus of the family.

-This genus is known in the fossil record from the Cretaceous period to the Quaternary period (age range: from 70.6 to 0.0 million years ago).
-Fossil shells within this genus have been found all over the world.

 Etymology

 The name Pecten is from the Latin word for a comb or rake.
-Since 1904, a Pecten shell has been used as the basis of the logo of Shell petroleum company.
+Since 1904, a Pecten shell has been used as the basis of the logo of Shell energy company.

 Species

 Species in the genus Pecten include: